theorist17/theorist17.github.io/_posts/2021-05-22-recurrent-neural-network.md

 ![unroll5](/assets/2021-05-22-recurrent-neural-network/rnn-unroll5.png)

 The label at each time step is given to supvervise the shared weight matrices.
+Then the entire loss would be the sum of individual losses, that is L1 ~ LT.

 ### Many to One

+This scenario assumes tasks like sentiment analysis.
+The target size is fixed, not of variable length.

 ![unroll6](/assets/2021-05-22-recurrent-neural-network/rnn-unroll6.png)